 The Organisational Development and Professional Learning (ODPL) at the University of Leeds have online resources for learning and teaching as well as information and guidance about working and standards at the University.

-Leeds Institute of Medical Education has developed a network of medical education mentors to provide junior doctors, or doctors just beginning to undertake teaching responsibilities in West Yorkshire with support for their teaching activities.
+Leeds Institute of Medical Education has developed a network of medical education mentors to provide junior doctors, or doctors and healthcare professionals just beginning to undertake teaching responsibilities in West Yorkshire with support for their teaching activities.

 An initial mentorship training will be provided, and two further face to face sessions will be offered throughout the year.
 The purpose of these sessions will be to explore typical issues that arise in mentoring situations as well additional content identified as being of use by the mentors themselves.
 For additional support, we have an online LITEBITE focussing on mentoring.